 There are a few important aspects of living a healthy life.
 The first is working out – cardio, weights, etc. The second is healthy eating – low carbs, low fats, etc. But did you know about meditation?
 Yes!
 Meditation can not only boost your workouts but it will help you live a healthier life by helping you deal with stress and prevent overeating.
 So give it a try!
 Want to know more?
 Keep reading for more information.

 The fitness journey is made up of many different aspects – equal part healthy eating, cardio and weight lifting.
 Yes, weight lifting.
 We know many people out there don’t want to, or don’t think it’s important.
 But we are here to tell you why weight lifting is important.
 Keep reading for more information.

-Being fit and healthy takes more than just exercise, diet plays a huge part in the weight loss and overall health lifestyle journey.
+Being fit and healthy takes more than just exercise.
+Diet plays a huge part in the weight loss and overall healthy lifestyle journey.
 There is a new study that was recently released by the Mayo Clinic that says less than 3 percent of Americans lead a “healthy lifestyle”.
 Want to know more about what this means and how it affects you?
 Keep reading for more information.

 The Mayo Clinic defines people leading a healthy lifestyle as those who meet the following criteria:

 - A diet score in the top 40 percent on Harvard’s Healthy Eating Index